Virtual Experiences in History & Heritage

 Hampton National Historic Site, National Park Service, possibly the largest mansion in the country in 1790 echoes the new country.
 Visit the Mansion, Lower Farm, view artifacts and learn about Ridgely family life.
 The tour is available virtually.

 Baltimore Museum of Industry explores our industrial beginnings and considers itself a "connection factory" between generations and now has an online collections database for anyone to browse.

 Votes for Women Digital Tour commemorates iconic heroines, thanks to the National Portrait Gallery (a Smithsonian Institution) on-line tour "A Portrait of Persistence."

 Clara Barton Missing Soldiers Office Museum is open for digital field trips.
 Barton's contributions to American History come to life during this trip through her long-time office.

 Antietam Battlefield Tour provides the timeline, photography and stories behind the "Bloodiest Day in American History" during which 23,000 soldiers were killed, wounded or missing after twelve hours of savage combat on September 17, 1862.
 The Battle of Antietam ended the Confederate Army of Northern Virginia's first invasion into the North and led Abraham Lincoln to issue the preliminary Emancipation Proclamation.

-Maryland Historical Society has developed a number of exciting programs for the at-home history enthusiast (or student or teacher).
+Maryland Center for History and Culture has developed a number of exciting programs for the at-home history enthusiast (or student or teacher).
 Your quarantine story could be part of the historic record!
 Marylanders faced the 1918 Flu Pandemic by recording their experiences.
 Stories submitted now could inform Marylanders 100 years from now.
 Museum From Home digital programs are offered as well, organized by grade level.

 Maryland Women's Heritage Center has developed several virtual stories to commemorate the Year of the Woman focusing on Maryland's Heroines.